MNO 21st Annual General Assembly

 Click here for more information about MNO action to reduce violence against Aboriginal Women.

-Click here for more information about the conclusion of the MNO Canoe Expedition.
+Click here for more information about the MNO Canoe Expedition.

 The AGA started on Saturday, August 23 with a procession led by Métis veterans.
 This was followed by special guests who later brought greetings to the Assembly.
 These included David Zimmer, Minister of Aboriginal Affairs, Michael Gravelle, Minister of Northern Development and Mines and Bill Mauro, Minister of Natural Resources and Forestry as well as from Mayor Keith Hobbs of Thunder Bay; David Bell, President of the MNO Thunder Bay Métis Council; Dr. Carolyn Bennett, Member of Parliament; John Rafferty, Member of Parliament; Alexander Bezzina, Deputy Minister of Children and Youth Services; Grand Chief Harvey Yesno of the Nishnawbe-Aski Nation; Leon Jourdain of the Lac La Croix First Nation representing the Grand Chief of Treaty #3; Richard Ouellet, Wabnode of the Centre for Aboriginal Services of Cambrian Collage, President Jim Madder of Confederation College; and President Clement Chartier of the Métis National Council.